 In some respects, funerals are a lot like weddings or birthday celebrations.
 The type of funeral will dictate the costs, which will vary significantly according to the choices and budget of the family of the deceased.

 A funeral home is a 24-hour a day, labour-intensive business, with extensive facilities (viewing rooms, chapels, limousines, hearses, etc.).
 These expenses are factored into the cost of a funeral, when they are used.
 The cost of a funeral includes not only merchandise, like caskets and flowers, but also the services of a funeral director in making arrangements, filing appropriate forms, dealing with doctors, ministers, florists, newspapers and others and seeing to all the necessary details.
 Contrary to popular belief, family-owned funeral homes in Calgary operate with a modest profit margin.
 Many people don’t realize just how much work goes into getting everything just right in a very short period of time.

 Funeral costs have increased no faster than the consumer price index for other commonly purchased items.

-Funerals can cost as little as $1295 for a direct disposition.
+Funerals can cost as little as $1350 for a direct disposition.
 Direct disposition includes registering the death, a basic cremation container, transporting the deceased to our crematorium in Calgary and the cremation fee.
 For a full-service funeral for an adult, consumers typically choose to spend an average of $7,500.
-This includes a professional service, transfer-of remains, embalming, other preparation, hosting a viewing, hosting a ceremony, stationary, hearse, limousine and casket.
+This includes a professional service, transfer-of remains, embalming, other preparation, hosting a viewing, hosting a ceremony, stationery, hearse, limousine and casket.
 With the added costs of cemetery space, obituaries, receptions and other incidental funeral expenses, it is not uncommon for funerals to cost more than $10,000.

 Donating organs is very different from donating a body to medical science.
 Organ donation and autopsies do not affect your ability to have an open casket visitation.